-Members of the Religious Society of Friends migrated from the Carolinas to southern Grant County, Indiana, in the late 1820's where they settled along both sides of a creek.
-Having come from a local meeting in North Carolina called Back Creek, they named the creek and their new home Meeting, Back Creek.
-Worship began here in 1829 and the Meeting was established in 1838.
-Presently it is the oldest worship group of any denomination in the county.
+Members of the Religious Society of Friends, usually called Friends or Quakers, migrated from the Carolinas to southern Grant County in the late 1820's and the early 1830's where they settled along both sides of a creek.
+Having come from a local meeting in North Carolina called Back Creek, they named the creek and their new home Meeting Back Creek.
+The Meeting was first established in 1831 by the Indiana Yearly Meeting of Friends and has remained in continuous operation since then.
+Presently it is the oldest Friends Meeting in Grant County and is the oldest worship group of any denomination in the county.

-As education was important to the early Quaker settlers, school was held in the original meetinghouse.
-In 1874 the Meeting built a two-story brick school that was used by Friends children.
+Back Creek was instrumental in establishing other Meetings in southern Grant County.
+Included in this list are Oak Ridge in 1843, Center (Jonesboro) in 1844, Fairmount in 1852, Little Ridge in 1854, Bethel in 1867, and Upland in 1874.
+Education was important to the early Quaker settlers.
+School was held in the original log meetinghouse.
+Back Creek began Sunday School for the organized study of Scripture in 1863.
+In 1874, the Meeting built a two-story brick school west of the present parsonage that was used by Friends children.
 In 1883 Back Creek helped establish the Fairmount Friends Academy.

-The present meetinghouse was constructed in 1899.
-An annex containing a pastor's study/library, classrooms, fellowship hall, and rest rooms was dedicated in October of 1997.
+The present meetinghouse was constructed in 1899, and the parsonage was purchased in 1953.
+An annex containing a pastor's study/library, classrooms, fellowship hall, and rest rooms was dedicated in October 1997.